 Acer makes some of the best gaming laptops available today, and the Acer Predator PH315-52-78VL is clear evidence of that.
 To start, this Predator gaming laptop features the latest in processing power with an impressive ninth-gen Intel Core i7-9750H.
 Pair that with the best graphics card on our list – the NVIDIA GeForce GTX 1660Ti – and you’ve got yourself a laptop that can run even the most intense games on ultra settings.
 One downside to all this power is that running these kinds of games tends to heat the Predator up too fast for our liking, although the built-in fans do pretty well at managing it.

 We really enjoyed the overall design of this Acer gaming laptop, as well.
 With black casing and subtle blue accents, this isn’t a design that gets in your face.
 We were also very impressed with the full HD IPS display that gives you an excellent 144 Hz refresh rate for an even smoother gaming experience.
 If you’re looking for a gaming laptop that offers the most bang for your buck, you can’t go wrong with the Acer Predator PH315-52-78VL.
+To learn more about laptops, check out the best gaming laptop brands.

 #4 Lenovo Ideapad L340 – Best for Office GamingWHY WE LIKE IT: The Lenovo Ideapad L340 is one of the most affordable gaming laptops we’ve ever reviewed.
 It gives you excellent gaming performance without too many sacrifices and features a toned-down design that’s perfect for gaming in offices.